Calosoma (Caminara) imbricatum Klug, 1832

 Calosoma (Caminara) deserticola ssp. augustasi Obydov, 2005: 5 (type locality: Mongolia, 30km SW from Bugat), holotype ♂ in Timiryazev State Museum of Biology Moscow, paratypes in TMB and in coll.
 Saldaitis, Vilnius.

 Length 22-28 mm.
-Calosoma deserticola was described by Semenov (1897) as a species and maintained as such by Breuning (1927), albeit doubtfully, and by Jeannel (1940) who even included it in a different genus (Campalita).
-It has been considered by Lapouge (1932) and later by Mandl (1969) as a mere subspecies of C. imbricatum.
-In fact C. imbricatum deserticola is quite similar to the typical C. imbricatum imbricatum and only can be distinguished because of the constantly larger body size, the more flat sculpture of the elytra and by the black colour without bluish or bronze reflections.
+C. deserticola was first described by Semenov in 1897 as a distinct species, a classification later upheld by Breuning in 1927, albeit with some reservations, and by Jeannel in 1940, who even placed it in a different genus.
+However, it was subsequently regarded by Lapouge (1932) and later by Mandl (1969) as merely a subspecies of C. imbricatum.
+In fact, C. imbricatum deserticola closely resembles the typical C. imbricatum imbricatum, differing primarily in its larger body size, flatter elytral sculpture, and black coloration without bluish or bronze reflections.

 Examined specimens and literature’s data